netdata/learn/docs/agent/tutorials/monitor-hadoop-cluster.md

 ```

 Upon restart, Netdata should recognize your HDFS/Zookeeper servers, enable the HDFS and Zookeeper modules, and begin
-showing real-time metrics for both in your Netdata dashboard. 🎉
+showing real-time metrics for both in your Netdata dashboard. ð

 ## Configuring HDFS and Zookeeper alarms